Using Your Legal Plan

 • Voluntary benefit vs. employer-paid benefit.
 Voluntary benefits are anything provided by an employer that you can choose whether or not you want to participate in.
 This commonly includes things like legal insurance, pet insurance, tuition assistance and more.
 Employer-paid benefits commonly include insurance like health, dental and vision insurance.

-Did you know that only 44% of employees think their employer communicates about benefits very well or extremely well?
 While it’s best to work with your HR team to learn about your specific benefits, there are a few steps you can take to help educate yourself.

 1. Don’t wait until open enrollment to start learning about your benefits.
 If possible, browse your company’s intranet or HR website beforehand to learn about the benefits that are available to you.
 Make a list of questions that you have and reach out to your HR team so you feel prepared when enrollment begins.